telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/interaction/navigate-via-separate-calendar.md

 ---
-title: Navigate via Separate Calendars
+title: Navigate Scheduler by Using Separate Calendar
-page_title: Navigate via Separate Calendars | Kendo UI Scheduler
+page_title: Navigate Scheduler by Using Separate Calendar | Kendo UI Scheduler
 description: "Navigate the Kendo UI Scheduler widget via a separate calendar."
+previous_url: /controls/scheduling/scheduler/how-to/navigate-via-separate-calendar
 slug: howto_navigate_the_scheduler_via_separate_calendar_scheduler
 ---

-# Navigate via Separate Calendars
+# Navigate Scheduler by Using Separate Calendar

-The example below demonstrates how to navigate the Kendo UI Scheduler widget via a separate calendar.
+The following example demonstrates how to navigate the Kendo UI Scheduler by using a separate calendar.

 ###### Example